 At this time, only IPVanish supports the WireGuard VPN protocol.
-WireGuard is a newer protocol that offers the fastest speeds, better reliability, and latest updates with encryption technology.
+WireGuard is a newer protocol that offers the fastest speeds, better reliability, and the latest updates with encryption technology.
 If you want to use the WireGuard protocol, then you could check out VyprVPN or NordVPN, as well as Surfshark.

 One big update on the encryption front is ExpressVPN’s Lightway protocol.
 This has many similarities to WireGuard and was very fast in our tests for the ExpressVPN review.
 Below you can see the Lightway protocol is easily enabled in the settings of the ExpressVPN client.

 Now let’s examine how ExpressVPN and IPVanish are different with server security.

 Server security – ExpressVPN sets a very high standard for server security with their TrustedServer feature.
 This feature ensures all ExpressVPN servers run in RAM-disk (with no hard drives).
 This means it is impossible to store any logs on VPN servers while also offering a higher level of data security.

-Unlike with ExpressVPN, IPVanish does not run any of their servers in RAM-disk.
+Unlike ExpressVPN, IPVanish does not run any of their servers on RAM-disk.
 This could put IPVanish users at risk if there was ever a server seizure.